obvious/engineering-playbook/release-engineering/introduction.md

 ---
 description: >-
-  RE is the difference between building software in small teams/startups and manufacturing software in an industrial way that is repeatable, gives predictable results, and scales well.
+  RE (Release Engineering) is the difference between building software in small teams/startups and manufacturing software in an industrial way that is repeatable, gives predictable results, and scales well.
 ---